nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Modules-related Features

-### Adding Modules
+### Adding a module
-Adds the module stored in module list
+Adds the module into the module list.

 Format: `m add c/MODULE_CODE m/MODULE_NAME mc/MODULAR_CREDIT`
-* Adds a module with a module code, module name and modular credit into the module list
+* Adds a module with its module code, module name and modular credit into the module list.
-* `MODULE_CODE` refers to the module code of the module
+* `MODULE_CODE` refers to the module code of the module.
-* `MODULE_NAME` refers to the name of the module
+* `MODULE_NAME` refers to the name of the module.
-* `MODULAR_CREDIT` refers to the number of modular credits that the module has
+* `MODULAR_CREDIT` refers to the number of modular credits that the module has.
-* `MODULE_CODE` must be at least 6 characters long and the first two characters of the module code must be an alphabetical character
+* `MODULE_CODE` must be at least 6 characters long and the first two characters of the module code must be an alphabetical character.
-* `MODULAR_CREDIT` must be at least 0 and not more than 45
+* `MODULAR_CREDIT` must be at least 0 and not more than 45.
-* If the module name is empty, an error message will be displayed
+* If the module name is empty, an error message will be displayed.

 Examples: